On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

-\begin{rema} Let us consider the case when $k$ is equal to $\mathbb{Q}$ and $p$ is an odd prime.
+\begin{rema} Consider the case $k=\mathbb{Q}$ with $p$ an odd prime.
 By class field theory, $I_{L/\mathbb{Q},v}$ is cyclic for every prime $v$ and every abelian $p$-extension $L/\mathbb{Q}$.
-Since $\mathbb{Q}$ has class number $1$, we can choose $\pi_q$ to be $q$ for every rational prime $q$.
-Then, it is known that (cf. \cite[page 86]{Burns2}): \begin{itemize} \item[(i)] $[ \, p,q \,]$ is divisible by $p$ if and only if $q \equiv 1 \pmod{p^2}$, and \item[(ii)] $[\, q,p \,]$ is divisible by $p$ if and only if $p$ is a $p$th power residue modulo $q$. \end{itemize} Let $L$ be a $p$-power genus field extension of $\mathbb{Q}$ which is ramified precisely at $p$ and $q$.
+Since $\mathbb{Q}$ has class number $1$, we may take $\pi_q=q$ for each rational prime $q$.
+It is known (cf. \cite[page 86]{Burns2}) that: \begin{itemize} \item[(i)] $[ \, p,q \,]$ is divisible by $p$ if and only if $q \equiv 1 \pmod{p^2}$, and \item[(ii)] $[\, q,p \,]$ is divisible by $p$ if and only if $p$ is a $p$-th power residue modulo $q$. \end{itemize} \end{rema} Let $L$ be a $p$-power genus field extension of $\mathbb{Q}$ ramified precisely at $p$ and $q$.
 If $[ \, p,q \,]$ is not divisible by $p$, then $h_L$ is prime to $p$ by a theorem of Fr$\ddot{\textrm{o}}$hlich (cf. \cite[Thm.
 4.(b)]{Burns2}).
-In that case, $L$ is moreover $p$-rational (cf. Corollary \ref{totallyrealprational}).
-In \S 6, we will extend Theorem \ref{genus equiv for genus extensions} to \textit{non-abelian} $p$-extensions of $\mathbb{Q}$ unramified outside $p$ and $q$ such that $[\, p,q \,]$ is not divisible by $p$. \end{rema}
+In this case, $L$ is moreover $p$-rational (cf. Corollary \ref{totallyrealprational}).